ItsHarta/openbao-iac/README.md

     *   Commit and push the branch.
 3.  **Review**: Open a Pull Request.
 The team reviews the request.
 4.  **Promote**:
-    *   Once the PR is merged to `main`, the GitHub Action triggers.
+    *   Once the PR is merged to `master`, the GitHub Action triggers.
     *   An Ansible playbook runs, authenticates to OpenBao, reading the secret from Staging and writing it to Production (namespace: `prod`, mount: `secrets/`).

 ## Setup